boutiqueforaweek/boutiqueforaweek.github.io/_posts/2012-05-25-lovin-that-summer-feeling.md

 ---
-title: "Lovin that Summer Feeling?"
+title: "Lovin' that Summer Feeling?"
 ---

 ![movie theater popcorn](/img/blog/popcorn.jpg)Summer is officially here!
 Whether you're excited or a little hesitant to have your kids at home all day there are many summer activities that you can do with your children.